jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ##### <i>2.
 CPUE </i>
 JABBA-SELECT is formulated to accommodate abundance indices from multiple sources (i.e., fleets) in a single [`cpue.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/cpueKOBsim.csv) file, which contains all considered abundance indices.
 The first column of the [`cpue`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/cpueKOBsim.csv) input is year, which must match the range of years provided in the [`catch.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/catchKOBsim.csv) file.
-If a CPUE index is affected by a change selectivity, it has be seperately captured in two columns.
+If a CPUE index is affected by a change selectivity, it has to be captured separately in two columns.
 In contrast to the [`catch.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/catchKOBsim.csv) input, missing abundance index values are allowed, such that different abundance indices may correspond to smaller portions of the catch time series.
 Optionally, an additional [`se.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/seKOBsim.csv) input can be passed onto JABBA, containing standard error estimates associated with the abundance indices on a log scale.
 The [`se.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/seKOBsim.csv) input file is structurally identical to the [`cpue.csv`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/cpueKOBsim.csv) input.
 Alternatively, this feature can be used to apply different weighting to individual abundance indices by assigning varying coefficients of variation (CV) to each time series.
 If such weighting is implemented, it is advised that the CV chosen for each indexed year approximates the observed standard error on the log scale, such that the data weights are congruent with expectations as to how well the model should fit these data [(Winker et al. 2018)](https://www.sciencedirect.com/science/article/pii/S0165783618300845).

 <br>
 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/SELECT_JS/Input/CPUE_KOBSim_SELECT.png" width="900" >